devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ### Why git is called a distributed source control system?

-This is very important and probably one of the biggest mindset change we had to do from switching from TFS to Git.
+This is very important and probably one of the biggest mindset changes we had to do from switching from TFS to Git.

-Short Definition :
-It is not different with client/server model except a local copy, so why is it called a "distributed" one?
-In the diagram below _alice_ and _david_ can interact because the system is _distributed_.
+A distributed source control system has each user create a copy or *clone* of a repository on their local machine.
+All commits made by the user are done so only on their local repository and not directly to the origin repository (server).
+To synchronize changes between a client and origin repository the user performs, pull and push commands.
+This allows the user to work independently of others.
+Then pushing their changes and pulling in the most recent changes when they need to.

+In the figure below we have the origin repository while each user has their own repository.
+With changes being synced back and forth between the origin.

 ![](/img/gitflow-azuredvops/distributed-diagram.PNG)